 as demonstrated by the basic principle that high seas freedoms “shall be exercised by all States with due regard for the interests of other States in their exercise of the freedom of the high seas.”

 Here, I confess, the analogy breaks down a bit: the online spillover effects of some online activity is much greater than most sea-based activity.
 If the US has a liberal information regime, it becomes a means by which citizens elsewhere can route around local content control.
 The same is true in reverse: restrictive US policies on pornography, gambling, or the sharing of digital intellectual property are undermined by foreign rules or the failure of foreign domestic enforcement.
-The cures require the imposition of a regime of control and enumeration that they would, I fear, be worse than any of the diseases so far identified.
+The cures require the imposition of a regime of control and enumeration that would, I fear, be worse than any of the diseases so far identified.

 In contrast, this last point is even truer online.